How to Calculate the Correct Compressed Air Pipe Size

 For example, on a smaller air compressor, the user might opt to cut costs by placing a one-inch connection on an outlet to a 40 hp (30 kW) unit.
 The air compressor, when active, could develop pressure drop within the stretch of pipe inside the unit, yet this might not cause any problems when put through a test.

-For each unit length, pressure loss can be cut with smooth bore piping made of copper, aluminum or stainless steel.
-With these materials, you can use a smaller size of pipe and still retain air sufficient velocity with minimal pressure drop.
+For each unit length, pressure loss can be cut with smooth bore piping made of copper, aluminum, stainless steel or alloy steels.
 However, pressure loss could still occur if your piping system contains sharp turns of 90 degrees or more.
 If you have a complicated piping arrangement that consists of sharp turns, you should use larger pipes to minimize potential pressure loss.

 How to Determine What Size Pipe You Need for Compressed Air